hmcts/cnp-design-documentation/doc/adr/0009-developer-workflow-for-code-changes.md

 _Image from [TrunkBasedDevelopment.com](https://trunkbaseddevelopment.com/short-lived-feature-branches/)_

 ### Use Pull Requests for code review
 Code reviews are an enabler for improving code quality and knowledge sharing.
-Combined with short lived feature branches, small pull requests enable fast feedback and an early opportunity to incorporate it.
+Combined with short lived feature branches, small pull requests (PR) enable fast feedback and an early opportunity to incorporate it.

 The in-built support within Github is excellent for facilitating reviews and each repository should configured to require at least one review before merge.

+The creation of a pull request will trigger a shortened pipeline.
+The PR code will be applied to the master code locally on the Jenkins agent workspace, as such simulating a merge.
+The shortened pipeline will then run the static checks (i.e. checks which do not require deployment to an environment).
+This will include running unit tests and static analysis.
+These checks, combined with a peer review, should provide enough confidence that a PR is ready for merge.

+Once a PR is merged, a full pipeline will be triggered and the integrated code will once again pass through the static checks before a deployment stage and on to the Production subscription.

+### Use strategies to allow deployment to continue whilst controlling the release of changes
+In a Continuous Delivery world, using short lived feature branches, ideally all changes will be small enough to fit into this process.
+For the times that this is not the case, it is important to separate the action of "deploying code" from "releasing a change".
+This is to allow the code to continue to be tested and deployed whilst avoiding big bang deployments.

+One strategy is [Branch by Abstraction](https://martinfowler.com/bliki/BranchByAbstraction.html)".
+This is a technique for making a large-scale change to a software system in gradual way that allows you to release the system regularly while the change is still in-progress.

+Another strategy is [Feature Toggles](https://martinfowler.com/articles/feature-toggles.html).
+At their most basic, they are flags that disable or enable code paths through an application.
+There are multiple categories of feature toggles allowing for different levels of change, from experimentation to controlling a release.

+### Blue/Green deployments support "no downtime deploys"